-- Comparing and assimilating possible different approaches to the main subjects in the secondary school mathematics programme, and evaluating their mathematical and didactic relevance.
+- Comparing and integrate possible different approaches to the main subjects in the secondary school mathematics program, and evaluating their mathematical and didactic relevance.

-- Identifying the key stages and sensitive points in the secondary school mathematics programme.
+- Identifying the key steps and sensitive points in the secondary school mathematics program.

-- Comparing the mathematical content of the secondary school teaching programme to that of university training so as also to put to good use those skills acquired in non-didactic courses.
+- Relate the mathematical contents of the secondary education program to those of university training to use the skills acquired in disciplinary courses.

-- Suggesting problems that allow for the introduction, illustration and employment of the programme¿s mathematical concepts.
+- Suggesting problems that allow for the introduction, illustration and employment of the program's mathematical concepts.

-- Recognising the aims of the secondary school teaching programme so as to organise a course in the light of these objectives.
+- Recognising the aims of the secondary school teaching program inorder to organise a course in the light of these objectives.